paul-florentin-charles/Internship/resources/notes/2016_wavenet.md

 Non-linear formula that works better than *ReLU*.
 $z = tanh(W_{f,k} * x) \odot \sigma (W_{g,k} * x)$
 With *W* representing **convolutional filters**, and $\odot$ a element-wise multiplication.
+Two different activation functions are combined after convolution is applied to the raw data.

 ### Residual and skip connections